Benjamin-Lee/riboviria.org/content/about.md

 The code for the discovery pipeline, analysis, and website is available on <a href="#" target="_blank">GitHub</a>.
 All code for the project is open source and under the GPL-3.0 license.

-#### Are there restrictions on using the data?'
+#### Are there restrictions on using the data?

-Yes.
-Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Quas cupiditate laboriosam fugiat.
+No. We just ask that you cite the paper describing this dataset if you use it in your own work and/or publication.

 #### What's the data format?